Higher Education Research Data Collection (HERDC)

 The University collects all research publications published by staff, students, and honorary associates.
 This data is reported on an annual basis as required by the Department of Education.
 The collation of accurate data is important because:

 - The HERDC collection is a key contributor towards University funding.

 - The Department of Education uses the data to calculate performance based funding allocations.

 - It helps to maintain up to date data for staff and Faculty bibliographies

-Universities are subject to audit to ensure submitted data meets the DIISR specifications.
+Universities are subject to audit to ensure submitted data meets the HERDC specifications.

-The information from this data is used to calculate how much money the DIISR returns to the University as research funding.
+The information from this data is used to calculate how much money the HERDC returns to the University as research funding.

 What information is reported?

 All eligible research publications in the following categories are collected:

-In order to be eligible, each publication needs to meet specific criteria as outlined each year by the DIISR.
+In order to be eligible, each publication needs to meet specific criteria as outlined each year by the HERDC.